DIY Mother’s Day GiftsLast updated: February 18th, 2022 Published on: March 2, 2020

 Did she recently become a new mum, or has small toddlers?
 Have a fun crafty afternoon together to make her a unique and pretty gift this Mother’s Day with a fingerprint mug.
 You can use your newborn or toddler’s foot, hand or tiny fingers to create any shape you want – from hearts to flowers.
 You will only need a blank mug, glass, tile paint and a sharpie marker.
 Follow Jen’s step by step blog on DIY butterfly and flower fingerprint mugs.

 3. Kids Toys Jewellery Trinket

-If your mum has a collection of rings or a few bits and bobs scattered around the house – why not making her a cute trinket?
+If your mum has a collection of rings or a few bits and bobs scattered around the house – why not make her a cute trinket?
 It could be a little DIY activity for the kids to do – better than a pasta necklace.
 Use an old saucer for the bottom of your trinket, and glue in the middle with strong ceramic glue your kids toy to it.
-It could be a giraffe for its neck, a unicorn or rhino for their horns, or any other animal with a tail.
+It could be a giraffe for its neck, a unicorn or rhino for its horns, or any other animal with a tail.

 Then simply leave it to rest so that the glue can set the two objects together, and spray them both with the paint colour of your choice.
 Our advice: buy a metallic spray colour to elevate it, or some plain white paint to make it look like it’s ceramic 😉 Follow Lulu’s excellent DIY figurine trinket dishes tutorial to learn how to make it.